Hi! I am Alejandra,

-I use quantitative data, user research, and qualitative feedback like interviewing stakeholders, first nation liaisons and experienced kayakers to inform my design decisions.
+I use qualitative data like interviewing stakeholders, first nation liaisons and experienced kayakers to inform my design decisions.
 Then I identify and communicate key findings to the wider company with the purpose of helping solve higher-level company problems.

 One of the things I enjoyed the most is how much they push you to get out of your comfort zone, grow and face new challenges.